Dhi13man/open_route_service/SECURITY.md

 Use [GitHub private vulnerability reporting](https://github.com/Dhi13man/open_route_service/security/advisories/new).
 Do not open a public issue or include API keys, tokens, or other credentials in a report.

 Include the affected version, impact, reproduction steps, and any known mitigation.
-The maintainer will confirm receipt, assess the report, and coordinate disclosure through the private advisory.
+The maintainer will acknowledge the report within seven days and assess its severity.
+Confirmed critical or high-severity vulnerabilities are targeted for a fix or mitigation within 30 days.
+Disclosure is coordinated through the private advisory.